Streets empty, shops closed as 15-day lockdown comes into force in Bengal | Business

 Some hawkers who had their shops open beyond 10 am were forced to close down by the police.

-Sukumar Saha, a fish vendor in the Kakdip area of South 24 Parganas, said, ''The government could have imposed a total shutdown on market places.
+Sukumar Saha, a fish vendor in Kakdwip area of South 24 Parganas, said, ''The government could have imposed a total shutdown on marketplaces.
 This three-hour window is more of a hassle.
 Just when the business was at its peak, we were told to shut down.''
 Sweetmeat shops, conforming to the government orders, lifted shutters after 10 am, but not many customers were seen visiting the outlets.

 With Metro services in the city having been suspended, several frontline workers complained that they had difficulty reaching their place of work.